BurnOutTrader/tick-trade/readme.md

 # Design
-- Strategies run as libraries from launched into the strategy manager from main.
+- Strategies run from crates launched into the strategy manager from main.
 - multiple strategies can run simultaneously.
 - future hot loading
 - backtest strategies get a unique engine context and market data